Login

 In Germany, you can register your existing company as a “foreign employer” (“Ausländischer Arbeitgeber”).
 This means you will have a virtual presence in the country without needing to open a separate legal entity, new company, or even an office.

 Through this model, you can employ talent in Germany for as long as you like, and in many cases, you aren’t liable to pay corporate taxes in the country either.
+Doing so will allow you the opportunity to hire German workers without needing to hire them as independent contractors.

 • Liaise directly with the German authorities in the German language.